ipfs/ipfs-docs/docs/project/README.md

 IPFS is a big project, which means there are a lot of GitHub repos.
 If you're new to IPFS or just want a sense of what to check out first, use this quick guide to the most important and most frequently used [IPFS repositories](repository-guide.md).

-## Implementation status

-Want to know the current state of your favorite IPFS feature?
-See the [current implementation status](implementation-status.md) for Kubo and js-ipfs, listed by commands and endpoints.

 ## IPFS specifications

 [Technical specifications](https://github.com/ipfs/specs) for the IPFS protocol and its associated subsystems.